 We want to make praying for gospel renewal in New England a priority this year.
-For that reason, we invite you to join us the last Sunday evening of each month to Pray for the Mission.
+For that reason, we invite you to join us to Pray for the Mission.

 These prayer times will not be focused on praying for our own needs or problems (those are important and we want to keep praying for them in other venues).
 Instead they will focus explicitly on our mission as a church—praying for the lost; praying for opportunities to love, serve, and share; praying for revival here in the MetroWest.

 In prayer, we recognize that God is God and we are not.
 We acknowledge that God is sovereign even over the salvation of others.
 Yes, we have a responsibility to explain the message of Jesus.
 And yes, they have a responsibility to turn away from sin and trust in Jesus.
 But none of that will happen unless God shows up.